Diana Eng: Work

 Diana, who helped popularize the term "Fashion Nerd," earned top honors at Yahoo!'s 2006 "Hack Day".

 Eng authored a book in 2009, Fashion Geek: Clothes Accessories Tech is a DIY book that teaches how to make electronic fashions published by North Light Books.

-Diana Eng holds an Amateur Radio licence with the call-sign KC2UHB and has made instructional ham-radio videos.
+Diana Eng holds an Amateur Radio license with the call-sign KC2UHB and has made instructional ham-radio videos.
 In March 2010, she joined the ARRL Public Relations committee.

 In February 2010, she held a one-woman fashion show at Eyebeam entitled "The Fairytale Fashion Collection" featuring garments with EL wire, LEDs and various sensors.